magicDGS/ReadTools/README.md

 `java -jar ReadTools.jar <toolName> --help`

+For getting the packaged version:

+`java -jar ReadTools.jar --version` or `java -jar ReadTools.jar -v`

 The current pre-release includes the following tools:

 * __TrimFastq__: Implementation of the trimming algorithm from [Kofler _et al._ (2011)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0015925)
 * __TaggedBamToFastq__: Convert an BAM file with BC tags into a FASTQ file
 * __QualityEncodingDetector__: Detects the quality encoding format for all kind of sources for ReadTools
-* __StandardizeQuality__: Convert an Illumina BAM/FASTQ file into a Sanger
+* __StandardizeReads__: Standardize quality and format for all kind of sources for ReadTools
 * __FastqBarcodeDetector__: Identify barcodes in the read name for a FASTQ file and assign to the ones used on the library
 * __BamBarcodeDetector__:	Identify barcodes in the read name for a BAM file and assign to the ones used on the library

 Legacy tools that will disapear in following releases:
 * __QualityChecker__: Get the quality encoding for a BAM/FASTQ file
+* __StandardizeQuality__: Convert an Illumina BAM/FASTQ file into a Sanger

 ---

 ### Installation from source

-Master branch is guarantee to compile successfully and containing the later changes.
-To install the later release with the updated changes, you should run the following commands:
+Master branch is guarantee to compile successfully and contain the latest release changes.
+For installation, run:

 ```